freenas/freenas-docs/userguide/plugins.rst

 Click |ui-options| and :guilabel:`Install` for the desired plugin.
 Set :guilabel:`DHCP` to automatically configure IP settings, or manually enter an IPv4 or IPv6 address.
-Click :guilabel:`ADVANCED PLUGIN INSTALLATION` to see all options for the plugin jail.
+Click :guilabel:`ADVANCED PLUGIN INSTALLATION` to show all options for the plugin jail.
 The options are described in :ref:`Advanced Jail Creation`.

 Click :guilabel:`SAVE` when finished configuring the plugin jail.